nervousapps/NervousSuperSynth/README.md

 # NervousSuperSynth
-Synthesizer and sampler built around Teensy 3.5
+Synthesizer and sampler built around Teensy 3.5/3.6

 It is mainly a development platform using almost all the ports on Teensy.

-SMD and TH parts, one PCB.
+The audio library is based on Teensy's one with the ability to stop the update process of audio objects in order to save CPU load.

 # ModularGrid : https://www.modulargrid.net/e/other-unknown-nervoussupersynth